FlyBrainLab/FlyBrainLab/README.md

 Default port is 8888.
 Go to browser with url: `localhost:8888`, and refer to [FlyBrainLab User Interface](#22-flybrainlab-user-interface).

 A set of NeuroArch databases should have been downloaded during the installation process.
 For more information, see the [Dataset Version Tracker](https://github.com/FlyBrainLab/datasets).
+After installation, to learn more about how to use FlyBrainLab, check out the tutorials at the [Tutorials](https://github.com/FlyBrainLab/Tutorials) repository.

 #### Launching FlyBrainLab from FlyBrainLab Docker Image